Applying online for a Basic Disclosure

 Your documentation is used to carry out all enquiries and checks for the correct individual.
 We cannot use this documentation to edit your online application details.

-Help using Adobe Acrobat Reader (OpensPurpose of application
+Help using Adobe Acrobat Reader (OpenPurpose of application

 Rehabilitation periods should be determined with reference to the law of the jurisdiction to which the inquiry relates.
-For example if you are applying for a basic disclosure in connection with an application to work in England or Wales then the question is probably being asked under the laws of England & Wales.
+Where a basic disclosure application is being used for employment purposes, the applicable governing law for disclosure will be the law of the jurisdiction in which the work will take place.
+For example if you are applying for a basic disclosure in connection with an application to work in England or Wales then the question is being asked under the laws of England & Wales.
 It is for you and your prospective employer (in cases where the question is being asked for employment purposes) to identify the applicable governing law.
-Disclosure Scotland expects that the applicable governing law will normally be the same jurisdiction in which the applicant lives.
-If this is not the case then the individual should tell us otherwise.
+Usually, employment occurs in the same jurisdiction in which the applicant lives.
+But if this is not the case then the individual should tell us otherwise.

-For an application where the home address of the applicant is in England or Wales, the application will be processed under the version of section 112 of the Police Act 1997 and the rehabilitation periods in section 5 of the Rehabilitation of Offenders Act 1974 that apply in England and Wales.
+Where a basic disclosure application is made by the applicant for their own use, if the home address of the applicant is in England or Wales, the application will be processed under the version of section 112 of the Police Act 1997 and the rehabilitation periods in section 5 of the Rehabilitation of Offenders Act 1974 that apply in England and Wales.

-For an application where the home address of the applicant is in Scotland or in a country outwith Great Britain, the application will be processed under the version of section 112 of the Police Act 1997 and the rehabilitation periods in section 5 of the Rehabilitation of Offenders Act 1974 that apply in Scotland.
+Where a basic disclosure application is made by the applicant for their own use, if the home address of the applicant is in Scotland or in a country outwith Great Britain, the application will be processed under the version of section 112 of the Police Act 1997 and the rehabilitation periods in section 5 of the Rehabilitation of Offenders Act 1974 that apply in Scotland.

-If you need to demonstrate that your certificate reflects the laws of the other jurisdiction to that determined by your home address then please contact us for advice before applying.
+Where a basic disclosure application is made by the applicant for their own use, if you need to demonstrate that your certificate reflects the laws of the other jurisdiction to that determined by your home address then please contact Disclosure Scotland for advice before applying.